pghysels/STRUMPACK/README.md

 to any particular type of problem.
 STRUMPACK also provides preconditioned GMRES and BiCGStab iterative solvers.

-##  Components
- - The sparse solver is documented in doc/manual.pdf.
-STRUMPACK-sparse can be used as a direct solver for sparse linear systems or as a preconditioner.
-It also includes GMRes and BiCGStab iterative solvers that can use the preconditioner.
-The preconditioning strategy is based on applying low-rank approximations to the fill-in of a sparse multifrontal LU factorization.
-The code uses MPI+OpenMP for hybrid distributed and shared memory parallelism.
-   The main point of contact is: Pieter Ghysels (pghysels@lbl.gov).
- - The dense distributed-memory package can be found in the src/HSS directory.
-This is currently not well documented.

 If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Technology Transfer Department at TTD@lbl.gov.